ardriveapp/turbo-upload-service/README.md

 ### Scripts

-- `db:up`: Starts a local docker PostgreSQL container on port 5432
+- `yarn db:up`: Starts a local docker PostgreSQL container on port 5432
-- `db:migrate:latest`: Runs migrations on a local PostgreSQL database
-- `db:down`: Tears down local docker PostgreSQL container and deletes the db volume
+- `yarn db:down`: Tears down local docker PostgreSQL container and deletes the db volume
+- `yarn db:migrate:list` - lists all the migrations applied to the database
+- `yarn db:migrate:up MIGRATION_NAME`: Runs a specific migration on a local PostgreSQL database
+- `yarn db:migrate:latest`: Runs migrations on a local PostgreSQL database
+- `yarn db:migrate:new MIGRATION_NAME`: Generates a new migration file
+- `yarn dotenv -e .env.dev ...`: run any of the above commands against a specific environment file

 ### Migrations